Product Page Optimization: A Guide to App Store A/B Testing

 Choose the right audience for your app or game.
 Knowing your users and where they come from can help a great deal in creating the right optimization techniques.
 Also, if your app/game is available in other markets, localizing or culturalizing your app store assets to specific locales or cultures is an important consideration for test plans.

-It’s best to test only one store listing asset at a time.
+It’s best to test only one hypothesis at a time to be able to say what exactly caused the increase or decrease in conversion rate.
+This means you change multiple elements at a time as long as each of these changes supports your hypothesis.
 While testing, also ensure that your test variations are notable and significant enough to make a difference.
 Minor changes might not lead to desired results.

 7. Iterative testing